cube-soft/cube.pdf/Applications/Converter/Readme.md

 ## History

+* 2022-12-01 version 3.0.1
+    - Update iText to 7.2.4.
+    - Fix conditions for execution of configuration migration function.
 * 2022-10-05 version 3.0.0
     - Support Windows for ARM64.
     - Add function to convert to black and white images.
 (PNG, BMP, TIFF)